-LLLC is a national organization of volunteers who provide information and encouragement to women who want to breastfeed their babies.
+LLLC is a national organization of volunteers who provide information and encouragement to parents who want to breastfeed their babies.
 LLLC is a charitable organization supported primarily by donations and memberships.

 La Leche League International (LLLI) was founded in 1956 by a group of seven mothers in Illinois at a time when breastfeeding was rare.
 They felt that experienced breastfeeding mothers could provide the kind of practical, evidence-based help that newer mothers needed.
 From the beginning, they had a group of medical experts working with them to ensure the accuracy of the information they shared.

-View a short video about the history of La Leche League International:
+View a short video about the history of La Leche League International here.

 La Leche League’s beginnings in Canada have not been well documented; however, we are fairly certain that it first came to Canada in 1961 with the opening of a Group in Jonquiere, Quebec.
 There may also have been a Group at about that time in Toronto.